kamranahmedse/developer-roadmap/content/roadmaps/103-react/content/100-react-fundamental-topics/100-create-react-app.md

 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.
 You’ll need to have Node >= 14.0.0 and npm >= 5.6 on your machine.

+You can use the command below to create a project called 'my-app'.

+npx create-react-app my-app

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Website' href='https://create-react-app.dev/docs/getting-started'>Official Website</BadgeLink>